-The L&DMRC celebrated its fiftieth birthday in 2014 & we wanted to create an archive…
+The L&DMRC celebrated its fiftieth birthday in 2014 & that time wanted to create an archive…

 Gauge O Guild Reports